kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-Linux/index.md

    ```

     Open the `kaa-application.c` file and write the application code in it.
-    For the sake of example, a very simple application will be built that displays a string: *Hello, I am a Kaa Application!\n*.
+    For the sake of example, a very simple application will be built that displays a string: *Hello, I am a Kaa Application!*.

    ```c
 	#include <stdio.h>